SandrZeus/arch-configs/README.md

 # arch-configs

-For color pallet, I use Catppuccin Mocha theme.
+For color pallet, I use Omarchy Osaka Jade + some of my colours.